New technology must earn trust and transform life for the better

 As a company serving families and those caring for children across the UK, we understand that children’s lives are increasingly playing out in the digital world.

 While many child rights issues are also human rights issues affecting everyone, children merit dedicated attention because they are still developing, and they need support to protect their rights and encourage their empowerment.
-That is why we continually review our impact on children’s rights and safety in the digital environment.
+That is why we review our impact on children’s rights and safety in the digital environment.